 The deep-sea amphipod genus Phronima is a literal body-snatcher.
 This parasitoid captures gelatinous salps—jet-propelled, filter-feeding planktonic animals that are closely related to vertebrates—and hollows them out with jaws and claws, consuming the salp's brain, gills, stomach, and muscles, and scraping its inner walls smooth.
 The salp body—technically still living—becomes a barrel-shaped, ocean-going home that the amphipod can maneuver like a miniature submarine.
 It might eventually be a full house, too—female Phronima keep their young in the barrel and care for them until they've grown.

 The horror starts when larvae of the parasitic flatworm Ribeiroia ondatrae leave the snail they used as a nursery and burrow into the tail of a bullfrog tadpole.
-When the tadpole metamorphoses into an adult frog—a period of time that varies between species—the flatworms form cysts around its developing legs, disrupting their growth in ways that damage or double them.
-The crippled, flatworm-infested frog can't jump away from predatory birds like herons, which gobble them up.
+When the tadpole metamorphoses into an adult frog, the flatworms form cysts around its developing legs, disrupting their growth in ways that damage or double them.
+The flatworm-infested frog can't jump away from predatory birds like herons, which gobble them up.
 The flatworm then spreads to new waterways wherever the bird poops.

 Goldenrod soldier beetles depend on the family of flowering plants commonly known as asters, which includes goldenrods and daisies.
 The beetles eat the plants' pollen and mate in their shade.
 But if a beetle gets infected with the fungus Eryniopsis lampyridarum, it climbs up an aster's stem, clenches the base of a flower with its mandibles, and dies.
 Within a day, the fungus forces the dead beetle's wings open to expose its spores, which rain down on the hapless beetles below.